MattVeall/Python/README.md

 # Python

 The files in this repository is my journey while learning python.
+Everything was written by myself for the purpose of learning.